-- MAXSINGLEPXFRC This is the maximum acceptable fraction of the flux in a given slice in one single pixel; a higher fraction than this means that there was some numerical instability and/or unmasked bad pixel, and that it must be discarded.
-Default: .3.
-Only used in PREPFIBRE/FLAMES.
-Leave it as it is. - MAXOPTITERSINT This is the maximum number of iterations which we are willing to perform in optimal extraction.
-Default: 25. - MINOPTITERSINT This is the minimum number of iterations we are willing to perform in optimal extraction.
-Default: 2. - XKILLSIZE - YKILLSIZE When performing sigma-clipping in the optimal extraction, how many other adjacent pixels in the x and/or y direction(s) should be discarded along with the one exceeding threshold?
+- YKILLSIZE When performing sigma-clipping in the optimal extraction, how many other adjacent pixels in the x and/or y direction(s) should be discarded along with the one exceeding threshold?
 A cosmic or cosmetic problem is likely to affect a spot larger than 1 pixel.
 Default: XKILLSIZE=1, YKILLSIZE=1.
 Larger values will cause a slightly faster convergence of optimal extractions, as clusters of bad pixels are removed in one go.
 However, some good pixels may get thrown away along with the bad ones.
 The default is the safe (and slow) choice. - MAXORDER.
 In flames_tracing, a few arrays are statically defined, and need to be large enough to contain all the orders which could be possibly found.
 We defined it to a hefty one thousend.
 Default 1000.
 You will hardly ever want to touch this. - DYRANGE Width of the y half window to be used when performing order/fibre labeling.
 Default: 300.
 It works well, leave it as it is. - DYSTEP Step of the scan in y while performing order/fibre labelling.
 Default 0.1.
 It works well, leave it as it is. - MASKTHRES Defines the minimum value a rebinned mask must have in order to consider the corresponding pixel of the rebinned spectrum "good".
 Since a pixel in the rebinned frame may be computed using also bad pixels, we want to throw out pixels which contain even a very small fraction of "badness".
 Default: 0.99.
 It must be a number close enough to 1 to ensure that only good pixels were used to derive a rebinned value, but not too close, to avoid throwing away good pixels just due to numerical rounding errors.
 The default works well, leave it as it is or, at most, tune it slightly.
-Used only in MERGE/FLAMES - FRACSLICESTHRES Defines the minimum fraction of slices that must be good, for a fibre to be considered covered enough at the end of fillholes, in flames_prep_fibreff, to avoid numerical instabilities in gausselfcorrel if a fibre is only very barely covered by the slitFF frames.
+Used only in MERGE/FLAMES - FRACSLICESTHRES Defines the minimum fraction of slices that must be good, for a fibre to be considered covered enough at the end of fillholes, in flames_prep_fibreff, to avoid numerical instabilities in gaussselfcorrel if a fibre is only very barely covered by the slitFF frames.
 Default 0.3.
 Leave it as it is. - MAXROWS The maximum permitted sizes for the order tables created by the DRS: Default 300000.
 You will hardly ever want to touch this. - MAXCOLS The maximum permitted sizes for the order tables created by the DRS: Default 10.
 You will hardly ever want to touch this. - DRS_PTHRE_MAX Maximum threshold for pixel saturation detection: Default 6104.
 Good 5-6104 - DRS_PTHRE_MIN Minimum threshold for pixel saturation detection: Default -20.
 Good -20

-Doc: Doc: VLT-MAN-ESO-19500-3016
+Doc: VLT-MAN-ESO-19500-3016

-ESO FLAMES-UVES Pipeline User Manual Issue: Issue 7.0
+Issue: Issue 11.0

-LOU Date: Date 2010-06-23
+Date: Date 2011-10-31

-Page: 103 of 109
+Page: 102 of 107